TelegraphCreative/abodu-fed/site/content/pages/1.why-backyard-living/index.md

   two_column_content_grid__list:
     -
       type: two_column_content_grid__list--items
       two_column_content_grid__list--item--copy: 'We''re not the only company who can build an ADU - a general contractor will be happy to do that for you.
 But first you''ll need to make multiple decisions around design, architecture and engineering.
-That process is painful, anxiety-inducing, and confusing.'
+That process is painful, but we''ve done all of that for you.'
       two_column_content_grid__list--item--button:
         url: /product
         text: 'Our Products'
-      '#hidden': false
+      '#hidden': true
     -
       type: two_column_content_grid__list--items
-      two_column_content_grid__list--item--copy: 'Abodu will take care of all of that for you- and build a product that you''ll be proud to have in your backyard.
+      two_column_content_grid__list--item--copy: 'Abodu builds you a product that you''ll be proud to have in your backyard.
 Because of our standardized factory production, your Abodu costs half of a traditional on-site builder, and is delivered months sooner.
 We will only be in your backyard for 2 weeks, instead of 4-8 months.'
       two_column_content_grid__list--item--button:
         url: /service
         text: 'Our Services'
-      '#hidden': true
+      '#hidden': false
   two_column_content_grid__heading: 'How We''ll Help'
   two_column_content_grid__subheading: '“Why Abodu?”'
 photo_with_content_block__fields: